Restriction to compact subgroups in the cyclic homology of reductive p-adic groups: Functoriality of cyclic homology

 \section{Functoriality of cyclic homology}

-Let $G$ be a reductive $p$-adic group.
+Let $G$ be a reductive $p$-adic group: i.e., the group of $F$-points of a connected reductive group defined over $F$, where $F$ is a finite extension of $\Q_p$.
 The Hecke algebra $\H(G)$ of locally constant, compactly supported functions $G\to\C$ is an associative algebra under convolution with respect to a choice of Haar measure.
 We consider the Hochschild and cyclic homology groups $\HH_*(\H(G))$ and $\HC_*(\H(G))$ of this algebra.
 Our basic reference for cyclic homology is \cite{Loday}.

 Let $\Mod_{f}(G)$ denote the category of finitely generated, smooth representations of $G$, viewed as an exact category enriched over $\C$-vector spaces; let $\HH_*(\Mod_{f}(G))$ and $\HC_*(\Mod_{f}(G))$ denote the Hochschild and cyclic homology groups associated to this category by Keller \cite{Keller}.